ycbencheng/rails_demo/README.md

 - [x] Visitor is able to create a new account (user)
 - [x] Each purchase transaction will update the seller and buyer's funding
 - [x] Transaction will not go through if the amount is higher than the user's current deposit amount
-- [] Each transaction includes the cost 5% feed
+- [x] Each transaction includes the cost 5% feed
+- [x] Record each transaction fee as revenue in the marketplace table

 Users can ...